Running Mock Interviews

 Step 2: Set Up Your Mock Interview Session

 Create a standard session.
-Use the following setup:
+You can build your own configuration or use the following suggested setup:

 - Enable the Session Visibility toggle.